 - Any evidence of substrate sedimentation

-- Invertebrate types and numbers
+- Invertebrate types

 - Condition of riparian vegetation.